rodrigobaron/site/pages/posts/cold-mail-generator.md

 # AI-Powered Cold Mail Generator

 In this article, I'll show you how to build a cold mail generator powered by Large Language Model (LLM) - [Llama 3.1](https://ai.meta.com/blog/meta-llama-3-1/).
-The app emulates a consulting firm that uses its portfolio stack to find the best resources to match with job opportunity attributes, generating a cold mail prospect in the end.
+The app emulates a consulting firm that uses its portfolio stack to find the best resources to match with job opportunity attributes, generating a cold mail prospect in the end ([GitHub repo](https://github.com/rodrigobaron/demos/tree/main/cold_email)).

 ![Screenshot](/images/cold-mail-generator/usage.png "App Screenshot")